 Losing a loved one is hard.
 Going to court, after your loss, doesn't have to add to your sorrow.
 Let a Probate Attorney guide you through the process.

-Our lawyers understand you and have a plan.
-After your loved one has passed away, you may need to hire a lawyer to probate their estate in order to transfer their assets to their heirs or loved one (whether they had a will or not).
+Our probate attorneys understand first hand what it’s like to grieve the loss of a loved one while having to simultaneously settle their estate.
+After your loved one has passed away, you may need to hire a lawyer to probate their estate in order to transfer their assets to their heirs or loved ones (whether they had a will or not).
 A Probate Attorney will walk you through this process and be with you in court, so that you can gather your loved one’s assets, pay their debts and taxes, and distribute their assets in a simple fashion.
-As highly skilled attorneys working with probate, we won’t promise it’s easy for our lawyers, but we can promise it will be easier on you - with the help of our lawyers.
+As highly skilled attorneys working with probate, w e won’t promise it’s easy for our lawyers, but we can promise it will be easier on you - with the help of our lawyers.

 What is Probate?

 Probate is the legal process to transfer assets from a deceased person to their heirs or beneficiaries.
 Oftentimes, people think that having a will means that they won’t have to go through probate court.
 Unfortunately, that’s not true.
 Even the word "probate" means "to prove a will".
 Wills in Tennessee mean nothing until a court says they do.

 More about Probate

 What does it mean to be the executor, administrator or personal representative?